progit/progit/it/01-introduction/01-chapter1.markdown

 	http://code.google.com/p/msysgit

-After itís installed, you have both a command-line version (including an SSH client that will come in handy later) and the standard GUI.
+After it‚Äôs installed, you have both a command-line version (including an SSH client that will come in handy later) and the standard GUI.

 ## First-Time Git Setup ##

-Now that you have Git on your system, youíll want to do a few things to customize your Git environment.
-You should have to do these things only once; theyíll stick around between upgrades.
+Now that you have Git on your system, you‚Äôll want to do a few things to customize your Git environment.
+You should have to do these things only once; they‚Äôll stick around between upgrades.
 You can also change them at any time by running through the commands again.

 Git comes with a tool called git config that lets you get and set configuration variables that control all aspects of how Git looks and operates.
 These variables can be stored in three different places:

 *	`/etc/gitconfig` file: Contains values for every user on the system and all their repositories.
 If you pass the option` --system` to `git config`, it reads and writes from this file specifically.
 *	`~/.gitconfig` file: Specific to your user.
 You can make Git read and write to this file specifically by passing the `--global` option.
-*	config file in the git directory (that is, `.git/config`) of whatever repository youíre currently using: Specific to that single repository.
+*	config file in the git directory (that is, `.git/config`) of whatever repository you‚Äôre currently using: Specific to that single repository.
 Each level overrides values in the previous level, so values in `.git/config` trump those in `/etc/gitconfig`.

 On Windows systems, Git looks for the `.gitconfig` file in the `$HOME` directory (`C:\Documents and Settings\$USER` for most people).
-It also still looks for /etc/gitconfig, although itís relative to the MSys root, which is wherever you decide to install Git on your Windows system when you run the installer.
+It also still looks for /etc/gitconfig, although it‚Äôs relative to the MSys root, which is wherever you decide to install Git on your Windows system when you run the installer.

 ### Your Identity ###

 The first thing you should do when you install Git is to set your user name and e-mail address.
-This is important because every Git commit uses this information, and itís immutably baked into the commits you pass around:
+This is important because every Git commit uses this information, and it‚Äôs immutably baked into the commits you pass around:

 	$ git config --global user.name "John Doe"
 	$ git config --global user.email johndoe@example.com

 Again, you need to do this only once if you pass the `--global` option, because then Git will always use that information for anything you do on that system.
-If you want to override this with a different name or e-mail address for specific projects, you can run the command without the `--global` option when youíre in that project.
+If you want to override this with a different name or e-mail address for specific projects, you can run the command without the `--global` option when you‚Äôre in that project.

 ### Your Editor ###

 Now that your identity is set up, you can configure the default text editor that will be used when Git needs you to type in a message.
-By default, Git uses your systemís default editor, which is generally Vi or Vim.
+By default, Git uses your system‚Äôs default editor, which is generally Vi or Vim.
 If you want to use a different text editor, such as Emacs, you can do the following:

 	$ git config --global core.editor emacs